Victor Robles Player Props: Nationals vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 8.7 K/9, which ranks 17th in MLB.
+- The 8.6 strikeouts per nine innings put together by the Orioles pitching staff ranks 19th in the league.

-- The Orioles' 5.29 team ERA ranks 25th among all MLB pitching staffs.
+- The Orioles' 4.97 team ERA ranks 23rd among all league pitching staffs.

-- Orioles pitchers combine to allow 22 total home runs at a rate of 1.4 per game (to rank 20th in the league).
+- Orioles pitchers combine to rank 20th in baseball in home runs given up (22 total, 1.3 per game).

-- Kremer (0-0) gets the starting nod for the Orioles in his fourth start of the season.
-He's put together a 9.49 ERA in 12 1/3 innings pitched, with eight strikeouts.
+- The Orioles will look to Bradish (0-0) in his second start this season.

-- In his most recent appearance on Wednesday, the right-hander tossed 4 1/3 innings against the Oakland Athletics, allowing four earned runs while surrendering five hits.
+- His last appearance came in relief on Sunday, April 9 when the right-hander tossed 2/3 innings against the New York Yankees while allowing hits.

-- The 27-year-old has an ERA of 9.49, with 5.8 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .314 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.